macloo/python-beginners/flask/part5_deploy/README.md

 git push heroku master
 ```

-Many messages from the remote branch will be printed to the Terminal.
+Many lines of messages from the *remote* branch on Heroku will be printed to the Terminal.
 Wait until you see `Verifying deploy... done.` And then ... you're back at the bash prompt (`$`).

 Use your web browser to go to the web address given above to view the active app.